rgommers/rgommers-website/content/post/numfocus-summit-summary.md

 {{< image classes="fig-75 center clear" src="/images/numpy_scope_and_vision_summit2018.png" title="My view on the scope of and vision for NumPy" >}}

 Throughout the Summit I received a lot of very positive feedback on and questions about both NEP 18 (`__array_function__`) and the easier custom dtypes plan.
 Many projects are interested in using either one or both of those features.
-For example, there were a number of peiple discussing units libraries (unyt, TODO) - which would likely benefit from being able to use custom dtypes with units.
+For example, there were a number of people discussing units libraries ([unyt](https://unyt.readthedocs.io/en/latest/), [pint](https://pint.readthedocs.io/en/latest/), [astropy.units](http://docs.astropy.org/en/stable/units/)) - which would likely benefit from being able to use custom dtypes with units.

 Looking at the state of the roadmaps of all projects, it's clear that there's a lot of work to do.
 About half of the projects did not have a roadmap at all and of the ones that did, about half were out of date or very incomplete.
 Finally no project had a clear non-technical roadmap.
 As a community we still have a lot of work to do here ...